Aarhus Cruise Port Guide

 1-2 hours

 The canal-side promenade is Aarhus's social heart—packed with outdoor cafés and restaurants.
-Follow it to the modern harbour district and Dokk1, Scandinavia's largest public library (free WiFi, waterfront views).
-In summer, locals swim at the harbour bath.
+Follow it to the modern harbor district and Dokk1, Scandinavia's largest public library (free WiFi, waterfront views).
+In summer, locals swim at the harbor bath.

 Cost